LucasHeral/Data_Visualisation_Group_G3L/README.md

 https://public.tableau.com/views/GroupG3L-RealestateKingCounty/KingCountyRealEstate?:language=fr-FR&publish=yes&:display_count=n&:origin=viz_share_link

-The data folder countains two csv:
+Two csv with the data used:
   - One with the original data collected on kaggle here: https://www.kaggle.com/datasets/harlfoxem/housesalesprediction
   - One with the data cleaned.